There’s nothing like homemade apple turnovers with homemade shortcrust pastry and applesauce.

 - Wrap the dough in cling film and refrigerate for 15 - 30 minutes.

-- Remove the dough from the fridge, allow to warm up and knead gently on a lightly floured clean surface.
+- Remove the dough from the fridge and let it sit for a few minutes to warm up.
+Knead gently on a lightly floured clean surface.

-- Divide the pastry into four pieces and roll each piece into a round 20-25cm/8-10 in across or to desired thickness.
+- Divide the pastry into four pieces and roll each piece into a round 20 - 25 cm / 7 - 10 inch across or to desired thickness.

 - Cut rounds using a small plate as your guide or use a cookie cutter.

-- Place one tbsp or tsp (depending on the size) on each pastry circle and fill the centre.
+- Place one or two tbsp filling (depending on the size) on the side of each pastry circle.

-- Beat the egg white with a fork and moisten the edges of the pastry with the egg (or brush with water).
+- Beat the egg white with a fork and moisten the edges of the pastry (or brush with water).

-- Fold the turnover to enclose the apple sauce (or add a second circle on top and press with a fork).
-Place on parchment paper and brush the tops with milk or egg wash (or orange juice).
+- Fold the turnover to enclose the apple sauce (or add a second circle on top) and press with a fork.

-- Sprinkle with icing sugar and cinnamon (optional) on top.
+- Allow to cool and sprinkle with icing sugar and cinnamon